the-botting-company/nfsm/README.md

-# NFSM
+# nfsm

 ## Description

-NFSM is a type of non-deterministic state machine.
+nfsm is a type of non-deterministic state machine.
+Next states are determined by handlers with no pre-determined final state.

+## Quick Start